-Water, plumbing and bathroom fittings
+The Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects were apparent.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair category 1 Notes No significant defects were apparent however the storage heater casing within the lounge has some corrosion.
+Heating and hot water

+Repair category 1

+Notes No significant defects were apparent.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Drainage

 Repair category 1

 Notes No significant defects were apparent.
+We assume the septic tank has been registered with SEPA and meets their requirements.